 100% green electricity by securing Guarantees of Origin that cover all of OTE Group’s electricity consumption in 2020.

 We have eliminated single-use plastic bottles, single-use plastic cutlery and food containers from our main office buildings and reduced single-use glass bottles over 80%.

 In 2020, our total Social Contribution reached more than EUR 5 million with almost 1.5 million beneficiaries.

 The OTE Group is the largest technology company in Greece.
 Under the unified COSMOTE commercial brand, it offers the full range of telecommunications services from fixed-line and mobile telephony, through broadband services, to pay television and integrated ICTsolutions.
 In addition to its core telecommunications activities, the Group in Greece is also involved in maritime communications and real estate.
 Outside Greece, it operates in the telecommunications market of Romania where it offers fixed-line and mobile communications, as well as television services.

 OTE Group Greece

-Also, OTE and COSMOTE are certified according to standard IDW AssS 980 for Compliance Anti-Corruption and Compliance Anti-Trust
+OTE and COSMOTE are also certified according to the IDW Assurance Standards (AssS 980) for Compliance Anti-Corruption and Compliance Anti-Trust.

 |Please refer to the internet for further information||https://www.cosmote.gr/cs/otegroup/en/enopoihmeno_systhma_diaxeirishs.html|